btcpayserver/btcpayserver-doc/docs/Deployment/voltagecloud.md

 Upon registering, to top up the account go to` Billing` and add `Node credit` to your account.
 Filling up your account can be done by paying in Bitcoin, Lightning, or by credit card.
-Return to the main dashboard of Voltage.
+After you've paid, return to the main dashboard of Voltage-Cloud.

 ## 2. What node suits you?